Feature-wise stats::lm() or lme4::lmer() models of an omics data matrix.

 Likelihood ratio test results (if

-is specified).- ranef
+term_LRTis specified).- ranef

 Random effects variance components (if using mixed models).